The Death Tarot Card Meanings (Upright & Reversed)

 |Yes or No||No|

-What does the Death card mean in Tarot?
+What does the upright Death (tarot card XIII) mean?

 Death indicates a time of transformation, change, and new beginnings.
 Things must come to an end in order to achieve the new.
 Death is the card of personal metamorphosis – we need to change through our lives or else we will be stagnant and never learn through personal growth.